sheillanjoroge/SpikeUpNews/README.md

 To run the application ./start.sh

 ## Known Bugs
 There are no known bugs atm.
-Get in touch if you discover any.
+Get in touch if you discover any through my contacts below.

 ## Technologies Used
 HTML